dubbogo/gost/README.md

 ## strings

-> string <--> slice
+* IsNil

-Convert from string to slice or from slice to string asap.
+> check a var is nil or not.

 ## time